cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - E, the target elliptic curve over a field F.
 - p, the characteristic of the field F.
 - m, the extension degree of the field F.
 - k, the target security level of the suite in bits.
-Note that this is an upper bound on the security level for the underlying curve.
-See
-  {{security-considerations-targets}} for more details.
 - sgn0, one of the variants specified in {{sgn0-variants}}.
 - L, the length parameter for hash\_to\_field ({{hashtofield-sec}}).
 - expand\_message, one of the variants specified in {{hashtofield-expand}}